movio/drone-kubernetes/README.md

 kubectl -n web get secret/drone-deploy-token-XXXXX -o yaml | egrep 'ca.crt:|token:'
 ```

+## Local testing

+With the docker-compose.yaml file, a default run of the plugin can be made.
+Use the build flag to rebuild the image of the plugin.
+Run with `docker-compose up`.

 ## To do

 Replace the current kubectl bash script with a go implementation.